 Calling all Ontario high school students!
-The equal consideration deadline (January 15, 2021) for applying to Ontario universities is approaching fast.
-We know you’ve had a busy semester and have been working very hard, but now the time has come to put on some comfortable clothes, grab a hot drink, settle into your couch and decide which universities you will be applying to.
+The equal consideration deadline—Monday, January 15, 2024—for applying to Ontario universities is approaching fast.
+We know you’ve had a busy semester and have been working very hard, but now the time has come to put on some comfortable clothes, grab a hot drink, settle into your couch and decide which universities you'll be applying to.

 5. Apply on OUAC

-If at this point you have narrowed down the universities you would like to apply to the application is now open, you can apply any time before January 15, 2021 for equal consideration.
-Once you have created your profile on OUAC you can choose the universities and program(s) that you wish to apply to.
-The cost is $150.00 for three universities and then $50 for each additional university.
-Pro tip: ensure the last thing you do on your application is click “submit.”
+If at this point you have narrowed down the universities you're interested in, you can apply any time before the equal consideration deadline of Monday, January 15.
+Once you've created your profile on OUAC, you can choose the universities and program(s) that you wish to apply to.

 Happy researching and of course, happy holidays from your Ridgeback family!